Who Was Marilyn Monroe?

 On another occasion, she was asked what she thought of Hollywood: "If I close my eyes and think of Hollywood, all I see is one big varicose vein," she replied.
 Monroe is also remembered for her romantic relationships with Marlon Brando, Frank Sinatra, Yves Montand and director Elia Kazan, in addition to her three marriages.

 In 2011, several rare photos of Marilyn Monroe were published in a book of photographs by famed photographer Sam Shaw.
 In 2017, another book of little-seen treasures made it to shelves in The Essential Marilyn Monroe, with Joshua Greene retouching old photos taken by his dad, Milton Greene, in the 1950s.
-More than a half century after Monroe's death, the world remains fascinated by her beauty and talent.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!